devendrad/game-server/README.md

 ## Design decision:
 1) The design uses Akka Http Websockets mapped to Akka acctors for the Dealer and the Players.
 2) Rationale behind the design decision is to have a virtual replica of an actual game table headed by the dealer and played by the players
+3) Build tool is gradle

 ## How to run:
-Run the app by running the main file 'com.gameserver.GameServer' manually
+1) Run the app by running the main file 'com.gameserver.GameServer' manually OR
-        OR
-By running '.gradlew' and then running 'gradle run'
+2) By running '.gradlew' and then running 'gradle run' OR
-        OR
-By building 'gradle clean build' and then runninng the shadow jar file 'java -jar game-server-all.jar' from build/lib
+3) By building 'gradle clean build' and then runninng the shadow jar file 'java -jar game-server-all.jar' from build/lib

 ## How to test:
 1) Go to https://dwst.github.io/